Ch33z3head/Crypto/README.md

 Final Project Tasks

-For the final assignment I want you to build procedures that allow you to perform an
+For the final assignment I want you to build procedures that allow you to perform an:
 * Elliptic Curve Diffie-Hellman exchange to establish a shared secret.
 Use a NIST approved curve.
 (Module 5)
 * For each chunk of public information sent generate an RSA Digital Signature.
 (Module 6)
 * Validate the RSA digital signature of the packets you receive.
 (Module 6)